Rainbow options with Direct Amplitude Loading

 print(

-f"raw iqae results: {iqae_res_direct.estimation} with confidence interval {iqae_res_direct.confidence_interval}"
+f"raw iqae results: {result.estimation} with confidence interval {result.confidence_interval}"

 )

-print(f"option estimated value: {result} with confidence interval {conf_interval}")
+f"option estimated value: {parsed_result} with confidence interval {conf_interval}"

 Starting synthesis